ccollicutt/ccollicutt.github.io/_posts/2016-04-14-openstack-austin-2016-summit-nfv-telco-track.md

 Please note this is not a scientific look at the numbers by any stretch of the imagination:

+* This analysis is occurring before the summit.
 * I'm not sure about a couple of companies in terms of their size.
 * I'm not counting unique presenters, just the occurrences.
 So if the same person did three presentations I'd count them as three different presenters.
 * I wrote this up on 2016-04-14 and things may have changed by then.